 We were never the less pleased that our actions had contributed to him being apprehended so promptly.

-Moral of the story, if you are wearing valuable underpants make sure they are always clean and have no holes AND more importantly don’t rely on the Weimaraner to uphold their end of the scam!
+A little advise, if you are wearing valuable underpants make sure they are always clean and have no holes AND more importantly don’t rely on your friendly Weimaraner to attack on command.

 Till the next adventure